 His pastorate with the Caribbean United Church (CUC) began on Saturday, July 1st in 2000.
 Prior to that calling, in the mid-1970s, he worked in Jamaica, West Indies, as a Colporteur, Bible Worker, Church Planter, Associate Evangelist, and Evangelist.

 His wife, the former Betty Ann Heron, also hails from the beautiful island of Jamaica and radiates an embracing and warm personality.
-She is a graduate of the University of Houston with a Bachelor of Science degree in Information System Technology and she is a church administrator.
-They both have known each other since childhood.
+She is a graduate of the University of Houston-Victoria with a MBA in Business and Management.
+She is a church Administrator.
+They have known each other since childhood.

 During Pastor Reid’s formative years, he received his call to the Gospel Ministry and gave his life to Jesus Christ in 1969.
 His call led him to pursue studies in Theology, Biblical Studies, Christian Counseling, Journalism, and Mediation at:

 - Northern Caribbean University (formerly West Indies College)

 - International Christian Institute and Graduate School

 - Texas Southern University

 - South Texas School of Law